jordan-klein/covid19-mortality-gradients-brazil/README.md

-# SES and COVID-19 Mortality Analysis
+# Must Whatever Goes up Come Down?
+Mortality Gradients in the Emergence of COVID-19

-This repository contains the R scripts, data structure, and instructions required to reproduce the results and figures from our analysis of socio-economic status (SES) and COVID-19-related mortality under various intervention scenarios.
+This repository contains the R scripts, data structure, and instructions required to reproduce the results and figures from this manuscript.

 ---